Rishabhkshatri/dukan-rest/README.md

 ### Api Detail

+**Api to** : update the price of a product given with the group and the price.

 Api Endpoint : /update

 Request Type : POST

+Request Header : {Content-Type : “application/json”}

 Request Body : {
     "productId": "wwpj-24BVAlmfS-9KlW0",
     "groupName": "Group 2",
     "price": 5555
 }

+Required Parameter :
+ - productId

+ - groupName

+Response Body : {
+   "apiResponse": "Success",
+   "apiData": []
+}

+Api Working :
+ - Require parameter check.

+ - Prepares the filter and update inline script using.

+ - runs the query and prepare response of ResStructure type.

+**Api to** : add a new Product and also Group (if not exist).

+Api Endpoint : /insert

+Request Type : PUT

+Request Header : {Content-Type : “application/json”}

+Request Body : {
+"groupName" : "Group 33",
+"price" : 4000,
+"productName" : "pname 1",
+"modelName" : "nmodel 1",
+"productSerialNo" : "098765432112”
+}

+Required Parameter :
+ - productName

+ - groupName

+ - modelName

+ - productSerialNo

+Response Body : {
+   "apiResponse": "Success",
+   "apiData": []
+}

+Api Working :
+ - Require parameter check.

+ - Prepares and runs search query to get the id of the group if exist.

+ - If group does not exist then runs index group query.

+ - Prepares and runs query to index the new product.

+ - prepare response of ResStructure type.

+**Api to** : change the group of a product.

+Api Endpoint : /updateGroup

+Request Type : POST

+Request Header : {Content-Type : “application/json”}

+Request Body : {
+"groupName" : "Group 3",
+"productId" : "BcreSm8B9J70b-EzbYwT"
+}

+Required Parameter :
+ - groupName (new group name)

+ - productId

+Response Body : {
+   "apiResponse": "Success",
+   "apiData": []
+}

+Api Working :
+ - Require parameter check.

+ - Prepares and runs search query to get the id of the group if exist.

+ - Gets the product detail by searching product with the productid.

+ - Changes the relation of the product and index it to the new group route.

+ - Deletes the old product with product id.

+ - prepare response of ResStructure type.

+**Api to** : API to return the list of groups with total number of products and sum of prices of products.

+Api Endpoint : /groupsInfo

+Request Type : GET

+Response Body : {
+   "apiResponse": "Success",
+   "apiData": [
+		{
+			“group” : “Group 1”,
+			“count” : “6”,
+			“sum”  : “12000”
+		}
+	]
+}

+Api Working :
+ - Require parameter check.

+ - Prepare the query to filter the product.

+ - Prepare term aggregation to create the bucket of group_name.gtag as group_name.

+ - Creates sub aggregation to do sum of product price

+ -  runs the search query and prepare response of ResStructure type.

 ### Files Detail